 2.1 Proposed Action

 The Proposed Action is to implement prescribed sheep grazing for weed control at Cronan Ranch and Magnolia Ranch.
 Properly managed livestock grazing can help to remove litter, recycle nutrients, stimulate tillering of perennial grasses, and reduce seedbanks of invasive plants (DiTomaso and Smith 2012).
 Grazing would ideally involve anywhere from 300 to 500 sheep and could occur during the months of March through September depending on the rainfall and subsequent vegetative growth for that year.
 Sheep would be removed at an optimal RDM (Residual Dry Matter) level, before overgrazing occurs.
-The timing, duration and stocking rates
+The timing, duration and stocking rates are subject to change based on observed responses of the habitat to the grazing regimes.
+Grazing would take place in the open grasslands and blue oak savannah where large infestations of weeds occur.
+Forested areas would not be grazed.

 5

 Appendix C